Chunosov/learn-kuber/minikube_knative_grpc_go/README.md

 Failed to dial target host "192.168.99.107:32188": context deadline exceeded
 ```

 <span style="color:red"><b>Doesn't work.</b> Seems kong refuses to proxy grpc requests at all.
 No pods are run.
-Deployment is not kicked - `kubectl describe deployment` shows events "Scaled up replica ... to 1" then "Scaled down replica ... to 0", and these events relate to the revious curl run.</span>
+Deployment is not kicked - `kubectl describe deployment` shows events "Scaled up replica ... to 1" then "Scaled down replica ... to 0", and these events relate to the previous curl run.</span>

 <span style="color:red">Probably some additional kong configuration is required.</span>